dylan-turner25/arpctheme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `arpctheme` package provides a comprehensive ggplot2 theme and color system designed specifically for ARPC (Agricultural Research and Policy Center) data visualizations.
-It ensures consistent, professional styling that incorporates NDSU brand colors and typography.
+The `arpctheme` package provides a ggplot2 theme designed specifically for ARPC data visualizations.
+The package also contains an export function that allows users to consistently export figures in a standardized formatting.

 ## Installation